 Matthew 5:16 offers an important reason why Christians are to act in ways that help others and not commit sins of omission: "In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven."
 Such actions bring glory to God and point others to God who may not yet know Him.
 Galatians 6:9 adds, "And let us not grow weary of doing good, for in due season we will reap, if we do not give up."

-The apostle Paul was clear that we are not to be conformed to the world, but rather transform the world through godly living: "Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect" (Romans 12:2).
+The apostle Paul was clear that we are not to be conformed to the world, but rather be transformed by the power of the Holy Spirit: "Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect" (Romans 12:2).
 This attitude and corresponding actions are vital in both avoiding sins of commission and sins of omission.

 Why does obedience to God matter?